 Quality building maintenance is a key part of a successful business plan.
-When you’re facing an expensive repair in your building, you often ask yourself what you could have done to prevent it from happening in the first place.
+When you’re facing an expensive repair in your building, you often ask yourself what you could have done to prevent it.
 Save yourself from the “coulda shoulda woulda” by stopping problems before they happen.
 Read on for preventative quality building maintenance tips that will save time and money.

 Tip #1: Maintain the Heating System